Myanmar unity government tells ASEAN no talks until prisoners freed

 “Before any constructive dialogue can take place, however, there must be an unconditional release of political prisoners including President U Win Myint and State Counsellor Daw Aung San Suu Kyi,” the NUG prime minister, Minister Mahn Winn Khaing Thann, said in a statement.

-Win Myint and Suu Kyi have been detained since the coup, which the military launched as Suu Kyi’s government was preparing for a second term after sweeping a November election.
+Win Myint, Suu Kyi and others have been detained since the coup, which the military launched as Suu Kyi’s government was preparing for a second term after sweeping a November election.

 The military said it had to seize power because its complaints of fraud in the election were not being addressed by an election commission that deemed the vote fair.